 Trucker Path (TruckLoads for Brokers)

-Trucker Path’s TruckLoads broker tools position themselves as a no-cost way to post freight, search for trucks, and track cargo in real time.
+Trucker Path’s TruckLoads broker platform is built around simple, no-cost load posting and fast access to carrier capacity.
+Brokers can post freight, search for available trucks, and track cargo in real time.

 Features